Demand Letter

 - A clear, factual statement of the underlying transaction (what was paid, what was promised, what went wrong)

-- A specific remedy — refund amount, invoice amount owed, property to be returned, or work to be completed
+- A specific remedy — refund amount, invoice amount owed, named property to be returned, or named deliverables to be completed

 - A neutral mention of small-claims court as the next step if the deadline is missed